The Divinity of Seriousness

 Deceitful can be smiles in the same way words can be.
 One might smile at all times without having a good reason for doing so.
 Or for reasons that are not well-understood, such as covering one’s true face.
 One might be ashamed of the true face one possesses.
 Thus, a smile could help the ashamed become invisible, and so the embarrassment could become relatively bearable.
-He who hides behind a smile can never taste honey-like sweetness of the true smile.
+He who hides behind a smile can never taste the honey-like sweetness of a true smile.
 Breaths, smiles, and laughter, they all lose their meaning.
 Or rather, he who is deceitful about them never learns their true nature or meaning.

 Exercising such false smiles could delude one into meaninglessness even if one is fortunate with meaning.
 One could then become the slave of one’s own misery, for falsehood turns all good into misery.
 There is no escape in truth, so one must exercise it as much as possible.
 How much exactly?
 As much as one’s endurance permits.
 It should be moderate, so tremendous terror will not take one’s breaths, although the terror of truth is soothing to the soul as though it is one form of breath for the soul.
 Although that might only be true if one is capable of perceiving the truth.

 All individuals have a godly seriousness within them that could be rooted in aggression.
 Assuming that every living thing is capable aggression for survival, one can state that the seriousness is a means of uniting with the aggression.
-But it is possible that he is afraid, he who has no capacity for aggression, and so no union with it.
+Nevertheless, it is possible that he is afraid, he who has no capacity for aggression, and so no union with it.
 He who always smiles naïvely at everyone and everything, for he might be intimidated at all times.
 Therefore, he is but a slave of that which forces him to hold the false smile, and of that which gives him the liberty to weep in solitude or at night.

 He must become aggressive in order to break the chains of slavery – the chains with which he himself locked him.
-Though he must be careful not to allow aggression lock him in a new set of chains.
+Though he must be careful not to allow aggression lock him in a new pair of chains.
 Thus, he should manifest the aggression in certain ways that are best isolated and cause no unnecessary harm.
 He must realise he can be dangerous – so dangerous that he shall beg himself for mercy.
 He should roar.
 He must roar on top of a mountain – so loud that his veins would appear intimidating to the eagles of the mountain.
 Nonetheless, when the time comes for aggression, he must be able to smile, for he should be aware of the hell he is capable of making.
 So, that will be no ordinary smile, nor will it be deceitful.
-His eyes will not cover the nature with which he has united.
+His eyes will not conceal the nature with which he has united.
 His gleaming eyes will show the nature of his smile.
 Subsequently, he should be able to regard himself as serious.

 Most men find joy in hunting solely for exercising their nature.
-That sort of aggression appears to be the essence of seriousness.
+That sort of aggression that appears to be the essence of seriousness.
 Otherwise, how can one regard oneself as serious if one views oneself as a prey instead of a predator – instead of a maker of mayhem; bringer of hell?
 He who does not have the slightest capacity for monstrous actions is but a victim – especially, of his own weakness.
 How can such an individual be respected?
 Respect forms between two individuals for various reasons such as thinking highly of each other, but above all, no true respect can be gained or given if there is no intimidation of any sort.
-One respects only he who is serious in manners in which one wishes not to intervene.
+One respects only he who is serious in manners which one wishes not to upset.
 Respect is a result of developed seriousness in an individual’s character.
 Fool of the king might be respected by others for bringing laughter to the palace, but he is rarely considered serious.
 For that reason, he might not be deeply respected in a way that can intimidate others, for his character is normally viewed as a mere joker.
 Jokes are good if they are not the primary mode, for life is no joke.
-Sarcasm also has a relatively similar nature, in that if it is the primary mode of an individual, then it would not be easy to account an individual of such manners serious.
+Sarcasm also has a relatively similar nature, in that if it is the primary mode of an individual, then it would not be easy to account such an individual serious.

 Does he lack a notion of earnestness in the character he who takes the non-triviality nature of every matter as an opportunity to cast sarcasm?
 Maybe he does.
 Or on another end of the spectrum, he might be vain, and therefore everything but himself would appear as a matter of a joke to him.
 So, on one end there is absolute weakness, and on the other end there are narcissistic manners.
 What good could lie in the gap of the two extremes?
 One might think the necessary balance – having the right amount of force in action.
 Then one shall ask, what force should it be, and what amount is the right amount?

 It should be force of good.
-Though it might need to perform destruction on the path to the good, such as destruction of the ego, for it may be impeding with one’s godly strength.
+Though it might need to perform destruction on the path to the good, such as destruction of the ego, for the ego may be impeding with one’s godly strength.
 The structure of good is fascinating in that in order to move towards it, one should be capable of destruction, and maybe exercise it even: the thing that could be regarded as the opposite side of the good.
 Or it is conceivably another form of good, for example, destruction of evil to give way to the good.
 So in a sense, it could be seen as incorporation of evil forces towards the good.
 How can such evil forces act for the good if they are originated from evil?
 Maybe they cannot act in that way.
 Perhaps something beyond them arranges them in the perfect harmony.
 Aye!
 The highest good demands the perfect harmony in the union of good and evil within the individual in which lack thereof could manifest itself as a form of an absurd, vulgar smile.

 It is a good exercise to look in the mirror sometimes, and try to communicate with the forces – to see the unmasked: that which hides behind one’s mask.
 The opportunity of seeing that is given to he who is truthful with regards to the nature of his soul.
 He will see that, if he is courageous.
 Although he will lose all fears, he will be terrified of that.
 He who is blessed will then bow.
 Carefully, without malevolence, he shall unite with what he sees.